Get-Reqd/CACI-Utility/README.md

 > git merge upstream/master

 ## 3. Create Branch for Development.
 This step is also very important because you **NEVER** want to develop on the master branch.
 Avoid doing this at **ALL COSTS**.
 Any development on the master branch can cause confusion and could also cause this workflow to break.
+See **forgot to branch** in the tip section below if you find yourself accidentally working on the master branch.

 **3.1.** Checkout to your master branch.
 > git checkout master